All members of VIVIZ test positive for COVID-19

 However, member Eunha was later also confirmed to have contracted the virus after experiencing mild symptoms on January 30.
 SinB had been the third and final member to test positive for COVID-19, after taking a PCR test the morning following Eunha’s diagnosis.
 According to BPM, SinB had been asymptomatic at the time of her diagnosis.

 In each of the agency’s statements, made through the group’s official fancafé website, it shared that all three members are currently being treated for the virus in isolation.
-It also added that it would comply with the current COVID-19 guidelines from healthcare authorities.
+The company also added that it would comply with the current COVID-19 guidelines from healthcare authorities.